corda/corda/docs/source/key-concepts-djvm.rst

 Command-line Tool
 ~~~~~~~~~~~~~~~~~

-Open your terminal and navigate to the ``djvm`` folder.
+Open your terminal and navigate to the ``djvm`` directory in the Corda source tree.
 Then issue the following command:

 ::

-  djvm > ./shell/install
+  $ ./shell/install

 This will build the DJVM tool and install a shortcut on Bash-enabled systems.
 It will also generate a Bash completion